NVIDIA/DALI/docs/advanced_topics.rst

 The ``max_real_memory_size`` value represents the biggest tensor in the batch for the outputs that allocate memory per sample and not for the entire batch at the time or the average tensor size when the allocation is contiguous.
-Usually this value should be provided to ``bytes_per_sample_hint``.
+This value should be provided to ``bytes_per_sample_hint``.

 Prefetching Queue Depth
 -----------------------

-This functionality averages the processing time between batches when the variation between batches is high.
+When the variation between batches is high, this functionality averages the processing time between batches when the variation between batches is high.
 The DALI pipeline allows the buffering of one or more batches of data, which is important when the data processing time between batches can vary.
 The default prefetch depth value is 2.
 You can change this value by using the ``prefetch_queue_depth``